DITAS-Project/PrivacySecurityEvaluator/README.md

 We implemented three different Strategies to rank the incoming blueprints:
 * real - ranks the bluprints on how good they fit the requirements
-* hashBased - ranks the blueprints based on their has value
+* hashBased - ranks the blueprints based on their hash value
 * random - ranks the blueprints randomly